gcentauri/giticky/README.md

 # giticky
 A dumb git and filesystem based ticket system with a browser interface in Python Flask

+for some reason my earlier commits were credited as budisaga or whatev

 ## gitick.py
 this script will be used to generate and manage new projects, tickets, users, and other git commands.  for now, you can launch it with python3 and use the